m1rp/11ty-blog/src/posts/half-hack.md

 - sort each feed by date
 - create a list of these feeds
 - save everything to a JSON file

+Essentially I'm mapping a list of lists to a list of simpler lists. 'simple'.

+What I like about this is that I could get something bare bones up and running really quickly without much python knowledge at all.
+There was one tricky bit that I ~~stole~~ took inspiration from [this blog post](https://waylonwalker.com/parsing-rss-python/#combining-feeds) :

+`simplified_feeds[index].sort(key=lambda x: parse(x['updated']), reverse = True)`

+I can understand what's happening but I wouldn't have found this out without a ton of googling.
+What I'm doing here is sorting a feeds entries in chronological order.
+I'm not 100% sure about the key=lambda stuff.

+What I found out that was slightly unpleasant is that not all rss feeds us the same data model (that's why I added a conditional statement to get the content, they aren't all called the same thing).

+Anyway, I wanted to write some Python.
+I did.
+It was cool.
+I highly recommend it!